ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_navigator_plugin.md

 }
 ```

-Once this goal is completed, we need to populate the Action’s result, if required and meaningful.
-In this navigator’s case, it contains no result information when the navigation request was completed successfully, so this method is empty.
+Once this goal is completed, we need to populate the Action's result, if required and meaningful.
+In this navigator's case, it contains no result information when the navigation request was completed successfully, so this method is empty.
 For other navigator types, you may populate the `result` object provided.

 ```c++
 void NavigateToPoseNavigator::goalCompleted(